jurrehageman/cv/index.md

 <details>
   <summary><span style="color:blue;">Click</span> for more/less conferences</summary>

-- 2003:	12th international congress of radiation research (ICRR), Brisbane, Australië.
+- 2003:	12th international congress of radiation research (ICRR), Brisbane, Australia.
 Normal tissue response to Radiation: Molecular changes in relation to tissue dysfunction.
 The role of TGF-beta in radiation-induced fibrosis.
 - 2003: 2nd ESTRO Workshop on biology in radiation oncology, Berg en dal/Nijmegen, Nederland.
 Normal tissue effects: mechanisms.
 Activation of profibrogenic genes by radiation and TGF-beta.
 </details>